Knight-Owl-Tech/customer-auto-emailer/README.md

 4. **Configure your SMTP settings**:

-   - Set up your Google account for SMTP access and generate an App Password if using 2FA.
+   - Set up your Google account for SMTP access and generate an App Password.

+     - You will need to enable 2FA if you haven't already in order to create an App Password.
+Go to [Google Account Security](https://myaccount.google.com/security) and under "How you sign in to Google" section, click "2-Step Verification"/

+     - After enabling 2FA, return to [Google Account Security](https://myaccount.google.com/security).
+Search "App Passwords" and create one for this project.
+Give it a specific name (i.e., "customer-auto-emailer").

    - You will need to include an `email.cfg` file at the root project directory and store the following information.

      - Google Spreadsheet ID

        - The Google Sheets ID is the long string of characters in the URL when you open the Google Sheet.
-For example, in a URL like https://docs.google.com/spreadsheets/d/some-extremely-long-hash/edit, the ID is some-extremely-long-hash.
+For example, in a URL like` https://docs.google.com/spreadsheets/d/some-extremely-long-hash/edit`, the ID is some-extremely-long-hash.

-     - Your email address to use
+     - Your email address and App Password to use.

-     - Follow-Up interval that represents number of days
+     - Follow-Up interval that represents number of days.

    ```config
    [google_sheets]